Skip to main content

 Overview

 OpenID Connect (OIDC) is an identity layer built on top of the OAuth 2.0 protocol.
-While OAuth 2.0 is primarily concerned with authorization — granting third-party applications access to resources — OpenID Connect adds authentication, enabling clients to verify the identity of users.
-It allows for single sign-on (SSO) functionality, where a user can log in once and use their authenticated identity across multiple services or applications.
+Where OAuth 2.0 is concerned with authorization (granting applications access to resources), OpenID Connect adds authentication: clients can verify the identity of the user who signed in.
+This supports single sign-on, in which a user authenticates once and uses the resulting identity across several services.

 OAuth